SocialConnect/auth/docs/migration.3x.md

 # Migrating from SocialConnect/Auth 2.x to 3.x

-# Moving to PSR6 compatibility adapter for Cache
+# Moving to PSR-16 (simple-cache) compatibility interface for Cache

-Generally we stop using `doctrine/cache` for `Common\Http\Client\Cache` and started to use PSR-6 compatibility provider, if you dont use any framework we recommend you to use `symfony/cache` vendor as PSR6 compatibility provider.
+Generally we stop using `doctrine/cache` for `Common\Http\Client\Cache` and started to use PSR-16 (simple-cache) compatibility providers, if you dont use any framework we recommend you to use `symfony/cache` vendor as PSR6 compatibility provider.

 ```sh
 $ composer require symfony/cache